mossc001/LayZ-Flash/README.md

 7. Unplug your ESP from your computer, and plug it in again.
 Go to the Webpage of the ESP via it's DHCP IP (or http://layzspa.local) or in later versions (after version 1.2.5) go to http://192.168.4.2/wifi.html and verify the upload is successful.

-8. Configure your device via the DHCP IP (pre-version 1.2.5) or via http://192.168.4.2/wifi.html (after version 1.2.5). *Note: If connecting to the from a Mobile Device, you may need to disabnle "Private WiFi-Address" in your phone settings to be able to access the IP address of the ESP Lay-Z-Spa module.*
+8. Configure your device via the DHCP IP (pre-version 1.2.5) or via http://192.168.4.2/wifi.html (after version 1.2.5). *Note: If connecting to the from a Mobile Device, you may need to disable "Private WiFi-Address" in your phone settings to be able to access the IP address of the ESP Lay-Z-Spa module.*

 9. After configuring to your local WiFi AP, access it via the IP assigned by your local network.